Ida B. Wells: Women's clubs

 Living in Chicago in the late 19th century, Wells was very active in the national Woman's club movement.
 In 1893, she organized The Women's Era Club, a first-of-its-kind civic club for African-American women in Chicago.
-Wells recruited veteran Chicago activist Mary Richardson Jones to serve as the first chair of the new club in 1894; Jones recruited for the organization and lent it her considerable prestige.
+Wells recruited veteran Chicago activist Mary Richardson Jones to serve as the first chair of the new club in 1894; Jones recruited for the organization and lent it considerable prestige.
 It would later be renamed the Ida B. Wells Club in her honor.
 In 1896, Wells took part in the meeting in Washington, D.C., that founded the National Association of Colored Women's Clubs.
-After her death, the Ida B. Wells Club went on to do many things.
-The club advocated to have a housing project in Chicago named after the founder, Ida B. Wells, and succeeded, making history in 1939 as the first housing project named after a woman of color.
+After her death, the club advocated to have a housing project in Chicago named after the founder, Ida B. Wells, and succeeded, making history in 1939 as the first housing project named after a woman of color.
 Wells also helped organize the National Afro-American Council, serving as the organization's first secretary.

 Wells received much support from other social activists and her fellow club women.
 Frederick Douglass praised her work: "You have done your people and mine a service...
 What a revelation of existing conditions your writing has been for me."

 Despite Douglass's praise, Wells was becoming a controversial figure among local and national women's clubs.
 This was evident when in 1899 the National Association of Colored Women's Clubs intended to meet in Chicago.
 Writing to the president of the association, Mary Terrell, Chicago organizers of the event stated that they would not cooperate in the meeting if it included Wells.
 When Wells learned that Terrell had agreed to exclude Wells, she called it "a staggering blow".

 School segregation

 In 1900, Wells was outraged when the Chicago Tribune published a series of articles suggesting adoption of a system of racial segregation in public schools.
-Given her experience as a school teacher in segregated systems in the South, she wrote to the publisher on the failures of segregated school systems and the successes of integrated public schools.
+Given her experience as a schoolteacher in segregated systems in the South, she wrote to the publisher on the failures of segregated school systems and the successes of integrated public schools.
 She then went to his office and lobbied him.
 Unsatisfied, she enlisted the social reformer Jane Addams in her cause.
 Wells and the pressure group she put together with Addams are credited with stopping the adoption of an officially segregated school system.